-4.3.3 Transferring Service
+4.2.2 Transferring Service

-Post Office box service may be transferred, without payment of an additional fee, to any box of the same size and fee group at a different facility of the same Post Office.
-To transfer service, the box customer must submit a new application either to the facility where service is currently provided or to the facility where service is desired.
+PO box service may be transferred, without payment of an additional fee, to any box of the same size and fee group at a different facility of the same Post Office.
+To transfer service, the box customer must submit a new application to either facility.
 A box customer may transfer service no more than once in any semiannual payment period and must submit a completed Form 3575 at the time of transfer.